Kalamazoo city leaders said they polished up their plan to create safe, temporary homes for people trying to get back on their feet.

-HRI has ordered the pods from LIT Solutions based in Portland and purchased the pods using HRI funds.
+HRI has purchased the pods using HRI funds.
 However, HRI is actively fundraising for the project including the costs of the pods, site development and operations.

 There are a total of 50 Pods.
 There are thirty-four (34) pods for single individuals and sixteen (16) pods with two (2) single beds for couples/partners or someone that needs a caregiver.
 These are transitional living spaces designed for single adults until they move to permanent housing.

 The pods take approximately one (1) hour each to be assembled by two (2) people.